SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-30-preventive-paxlovid-fails.md

 > after hours.

 That's _totally meaning-free:_ Friday 2022-Apr-29 was a _terrible_ day in the US stock
-market, with the US total stock market index closing down 3.55%.
+market, with the US total stock market index closing down 3.55% as shown here.
 Pfizer stock didn't fall because anybody even noticed this trial's non-result; Pfizer stock fell because the _entire market fell dramatically_, and Pfizer was just along for the ride.

 ## The Weekend Conclusion